abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/gke.md

 **3.** Select your Google Cloud credentials.
 The credentials are needed to identify the user that will access the GKE cluster.

 **4.** Select the **Location** where the GKE cluster is located.

 {{% warning "Regional and zonal clusters" %}}
 GKE clusters can be either *regional* or *zonal*.
-For example, the `us-west1` identify the United States West-Coast region, and it has three zones: `us-west1-a`, `us-west1-b`, and `us-west1-c`.
+For example, `us-west1` identifies the United States West-Coast region which has three zones: `us-west1-a`, `us-west1-b`, and `us-west1-c`.

 <br>
 Tower self-completion only shows regions.
-You can manually edit this field if your GKE cluster was created zonally rather than regionally.
+You should manually edit this field if your GKE cluster was created zonally rather than regionally.
 <br>
 {{% pretty_screenshot img="/uploads/2020/12/gke_regions.png" %}}